 - Only doctors certified by the U.S. Drug Enforcement Administration can prescribe the medication.

-- Doctors may not prescribe the medication for more than 100 patients.
+- Doctors may not prescribe the medication to more than 100 patients.

 - Many drug courts consider the medication to be a drug that breaks their abstinence policy